samchaaa/Chicago_WNV_Prediction/README.md

 # Chicago WNV Prediction

 This is a group project for the [West Nile Virus Prediction Kaggle Competition](https://www.kaggle.com/c/predict-west-nile-virus).
+Modeling and prediction process can be seen in the [Model and Prediction notebook](https://github.com/samchaaa/Chicago_WNV_Prediction/blob/master/Model%20and%20Predictions.ipynb).
+Best Kaggle score was 0.67.

 # EDA: